kareemgrant/DOSE_Refactoring/README.markdown

   end
 ```

-That's a step in the right direction, but we're not done.
+That's a step in the right direction, but there's still work to be done.
 Let's focus our attention on the check for a valid credit card:

 `if current_user.valid_credit_card?`